 Testing the ice is curucial for safety.
 A drill is usful for verifying thickness.
 In good water ice, cracks can give an estimate of thickness from the thickness of the shearplane.
 Also, small bubbles can indicate depth.
 Over 3" of good water ice is adequate for supporting a skater; 5-6" provides good margins.
 A portable electric drill with a 1/2-3/4" diam.
 6" long bit works well for determining thickness (keep battery from cold soaking prior to use).

-The Kiwis have been making good use of ice on the South Island of New Zealand have an excellent site with good eneral information (I'm going to have to go skate there sometime; the east side is much like the Eastern Sierra). http://iceblock.org.nz/safety/
+The Kiwis have been making good use of ice on the South Island of New Zealand have an excellent site with good eneral information (I'm going to have to go skate there sometime; the east side is much like the Eastern Sierra). http://iceblock.org.nz/safety/Here are additional sites with useful information on ice formation and safety:

 http://www2.gi.alaska.edu/alison/ALISON_SCIENCE_BConcepts.html